msbnetcouk/Kompressor/README.md

-# Kompressor - www.msbnet.co.uk
+# Kompressor
-Supercharging your network/firewall changes.
+Supercharging your network/firewall changes - msbnet.co.uk

 Kompressor is a Powershell 5.1 GUI for Batfish, alpha release.